cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/lowlevel-api.md

 ### Binary data in requests and responses

 At the moment, sending and receiving binary data - such as files - can be difficult via the low-level SDK API.
-Please follow these recommendations:
+Please use the following recommendations.

 #### Sending data

-By default, requests use the `application/json` ContentType.
+By default, requests use the `application/json` content type.
 However, it's not possible or inefficient to send binary data in this encoding.
 If you need to send files or other binary data, please specify `_content_type="multipart/form-data"` in the request parameters: